paulwarren/nzde/dict/S/README.md

  <i>phr.</i> to outwit; fool; deceive

+## Show Day

+ <i>n.</i> the day on which a local, usually Agricultural and Pastoral, show is held.
+In Christchurch, a holiday in November, the day of the Agricultural and Pastoral Show and corresponding to the Anniversary day in the provinces.
+(So for other part of New Zealand.)

 ## show eye

 <b>1</b> <i>phr.</i> (Rural) [heading dogs] to fix sheep with a hypnotic gaze.